esainane/runtil/Readme.md

 # Runtil

-Runtil is a simple wrapper which runs a command, and separately polls another command, and terminates (and optionally kills) the first command when the second command exits with an exit code of 0.
+Runtil is a simple wrapper which runs a command, and separately polls a conditional command.
+The first command is killed when the condition returns 0.

 # Installation